haugjo/float/float/docs/api-docs/visualization.change_detection_scatter.md

 **Args:**

-  detected_drifts:  A list of lists, where each list corresponds the detected drifts of one concept drift detector.
+ - <b>`detected_drifts`</b>:  A list of lists, where each list corresponds the detected drifts of one concept drift detector.
  - <b>`model_names`</b>:  Names of the concept drift detection models.
 These labels will be used in the legend.
- - <b>`n_samples`</b>:  The total number of samples observed. known_drifts (List[int] | List[tuple]):  The positions in the dataset (indices) corresponding to known concept drifts. batch_size:  The batch size used for the evaluation of the data stream.
-This is needed to translate the known drift  positions to logical time steps (which is the format of the detected drifts). n_pretrain:  The number of observations used for pre-training.
+ - <b>`n_samples`</b>:  The total number of samples observed.
+ - <b>`known_drifts`</b>:  The positions in the dataset (indices) corresponding to known concept drifts.
+ - <b>`batch_size`</b>:  The batch size used for the evaluation of the data stream.
+This is needed to translate the known drift  positions to logical time steps (which is the format of the detected drifts).
+ - <b>`n_pretrain`</b>:  The number of observations used for pre-training.
 This number needs to be subtracted from the known drift  positions in order to translate them to the correct logical time steps.
  - <b>`fig_size`</b>:  The figure size (length x height)
  - <b>`font_size`</b>:  The font size of the axis labels.